A Log PSS morphism with applications to Lagrangian embeddings: Symplectic cohomology

-we specialize to the case where $\Sigma$ is the pair of pants, viewed as a sphere minus three points.
-Labeling the punctures of $\Sigma$ by $x_1$, $x_2$ and $x_{0}$, we equip $\Sigma$ with positive cylindrical ends around $x_1$ and $x_2$ and a negative end around $x_{0}$.
-We count solutions to Equation \eqref{eq:generalFloer} such that
+to do so we specialize to the case where $\Sigma$ is the pair of pants, viewed as a sphere minus three points.
+Labeling the punctures of $\Sigma$ by $z_1$, $z_2$ and $z_{0}$, we equip $\Sigma$ with positive cylindrical ends $\epsilon_+^1$, $\epsilon_+^2$ around $z_1$ and $z_2$ and a negative end $\epsilon_-^0$ around $z_{0}$.
+We count solutions to Floer's equation \eqref{eq:generalFloer} such that